Eforen/VintageStoryModTemplate/README.md

 ### Specifying Game Files Location/s

+The pipeline builds a launch settings file `/.vscode/launch.json` and also uses the DLL files in the game files folders to build the mod source.
+Because of this its important to know how to tell the pipeline where to find the files on your system, on you CI/CD system, or anywhere else you run the pipeline.

 I have added 2 ways of specifying the location of the game files on your system Static and Dynamic.
 Personally I use the dynamic method and highly recommend that, but I understand some people may not or may want to use the `VintageStory` env var.

 #### Setting up Static Game Files Path